coatyio/coaty-js/docs/man/developer-guide.md

 Note that the Communication Manager can be started automatically after all container components have been resolved.
-To do this, set the configuration setting `shouldAutoStart` to `true` in the communication options.
+To do this, set the configuration setting `shouldAutoStart` to `true` in the communication options (opt-in).
 Otherwise, you have to start the Communication Manager explicitely by invoking its `start` method.

 ### Bootstrap a Coaty container in Angular or Ionic